(0 | 0 Reviews)

 Tips & Secrets

-• Using 'Panch Phoron' provides a professional-grade high-end magnifique complexity that defines the authentic Odia taste.
+• Using 'Panch Phoron' provides a high-end complexity that defines the authentic Odia taste.

-• Breaking the fish head into smaller bits allows the savory juices to penetrate the vegetables and dal professionally.
+• Breaking the fish head into smaller bits allows the savory juices to penetrate the vegetables and dal.

 Nutritional Information(Per 250g)